-An introduction and overview of the series with photographer, Kelly Robitaille, outlining the goals for the series.
+An introduction and overview of the surreal portrait retouching tutorial with photographer, Kelly Robitaille, outlining the goals for the series.

 Perspective on Portraits (9:52)